-Figure 5 shows that all counties exhibited consistently decreasing trends in oxycodone consumption, except Lamar County, which reached its peak in 2017.
+Figure 7 shows that all counties exhibited consistently decreasing trends in oxycodone consumption, except Lamar County, which reached its peak in 2017.
 In summary, buprenorphine is the only opioid medication that demonstrated a sustained increase in consumption from 2016 to 2019 across most counties in northwest Alabama.

+Figure 4 – 7.
+Annual Medication Consumption by County in MME